vinee-Qa/DeloitteQAEngineerTest/README.md

 2. Browserstack based tests:

    These tests are executed remotely on browserstack.
 They cannot be executed through maven.
+   The results can be viewed on BrowserStack Dashboard.

    #### Pre-requisites